-Gailmarie Pahmeier primarily teaches creative writing and contemporary literature courses.
-She has been honored with the Alan Bible Teaching Excellence Award and the University Distinguished Teacher Award.
+Gailmarie Pahmeier has been a Nevadan for nearly 40 years.
+Now Emerita, she taught creative writing and contemporary literature at the University of Nevada, where she was honored with the Alan Bible Teaching Excellence Award and the University Distinguished Teacher Award.

 - MFA, University of Arkansas, 1983